When tensions undermine our mental and physical health, it is terrible for us.

 - Have bad dreams or anguished memories about the event.

-- Behave or feel as if the event actually happened again (known as flashbacks).
+- Behave or feel like the event happened again (known as flashbacks).

 - Dissociative reactions or loss of awareness of the current environment.